signetlabdei/ns3-mmwave-hbf/src/mmwave/doc/mmwave.rst

 or multiple MmWaveSpectrumPhy instances, which are controlled by the PHY layer and act as interface(s) towards the SpectrumChannel(s).

-TODO add figure and describe the structure of this class.

 When the current slot is assigned for data or control transmission to a certain device, its PHY layer triggers the associated MmWaveSpectrumPhy instance by